-We’ve all been there — you’re on vacation at a charming inn or bed and breakfast and think, “wow, I could do this.
-How hard could it be?”
-While we certainly love the dreamers out there, it’s important to keep in mind that, when it comes to opening an inn or bed and breakfast, it takes a lot more know-how than a great muffin recipe or a collection of antiques.
-Whether you’ve been dreaming of opening an inn for years or just started your research, these five tips for prospective innkeepers can help you turn your inn owning fantasies into reality.
+Have you ever stayed at a charming inn or bed and breakfast and dreamt of running one of your own?
+How hard could it be, right?
+Well, the truth is that it takes a lot more than a cookbook and a collection of antiques.
+Whether you’ve been hoping to open an inn for years or just recently felt the spark of inspiration, these five tips for prospective innkeepers will help you turn your daydream into a reality.

-While your grandmother’s blueberry muffin recipe certainly can’t hurt your innkeeping popularity, running a successful inn or b&b is about so much more than baking, decorating, or entertaining.
-According to Leslie Malcahy of the Rabbit Hill Inn, when she talks to people about why they want to open an inn, “no one ever mentions that they want to care for people, which is what innkeeping is all about.”
-As any experienced innkeeper can tell you, this business is truly all about the people; embrace caring for your future guests and your new inn or bed and breakfast will be on the road to success.
+While your grandmother’s blueberry muffin recipe could be a hit among guests, running a successful inn or B&B is about more than what’s on the breakfast menu.
+According to Leslie Mulcahy of the Rabbit Hill Inn, when she talks to people about why they want to open an inn, “No one ever mentions that they want to care for people, which is what innkeeping is all about.”
+As any experienced innkeeper can tell you, this business is truly all about the people.
+Care for your guests, and you‘ll be on the road to success with your new inn or bed and breakfast.

-Starting your own inn comes with its fair share of labor — make sure you’re doing the hard work that makes your heart sing!
-Especially if you’re running the business with your spouse, assign duties early and communicate about which tasks each of you love.
+Do work that makes your heart sing!
+Especially if you plan to run the business with your spouse, assign duties early, and communicate about which tasks each of you love.
 If you have an eye for finances, handle the banking.
 If chatting with people is your thing, manage the staff.
-Just be sure that neither of you is stuck with a duty that you truly hate.
+Just be sure that neither of you is stuck with a duty that you dislike.

-When we said it was all about the people, we weren’t just referring to the guests.
-As your inn grows beyond just you and your spouse, managing staff will inevitably follow.
-While you shouldn’t need to use it often, don’t shy away from putting on your boss hat now and again.
-Keeping an orderly and efficient staff will be the key to running a smooth operation.
+When we said innkeeping was all about the people, we weren’t only referring to the guests.
+Managing your bed and breakfast staff is an inevitable part of the process as your business grows.
+Don’t shy away from putting on your boss hat every now and then.
+Keeping an orderly and efficient staff is one of the keys to making sure operations run smoothly.